 Use an assortment of different activities which show the doubling

 Continue to reinforce to our students that they can think of things from the environment to help them remember the doubles facts.
 Of course, if you have posters already on display, this is a better visual prompt.

 Once children have grasped the concept for the double facts through to 4, revise doubling 4 and introduce doubling 5, 6 and 7.

 Once again, it’s important that they use picture cues to help them remember their facts.

 An array of activities helps to consolidate the doubles facts you’ve introduced.
 Once your kids have got that, move onto doubling 8, 9 and 10, then mix them all together.

 Games are perfect for practicing new skills in a fun and motivating way.

 I especially like that kids get automatic feedback from their peers when they play together.
 There’s no chance of them doing a whole worksheet

-If a structured approach to teaching the doubles is what you’re after, you can grab a pack from my Teachers Pay Teachers store.
+If a structured approach to teaching the doubles is what you’re after, you can grab a pack from our Teaching Trove’s online store.
+If you would prefer to purchase from our store on Teachers Pay Teachers, please click this link.